-Impacts from different perspectives of choosing Option 1 Option Description Confidence in your scheme's personal data accuracy Individual's Experience of this option ISP Technical Operation of this option Administration Implications of this option Trustee Risk of this option Do al pe do re If Surname, DOB and NINO all match perfectly, then do a positive return, otherwise do High confidence in the accuracy of Surname, DOB and NINO on all deferred and active records.
-Pensions are found for the individual to view on their chosen dashboard. or the regime to al to view implement and chosen operate.
+Impacts Option Description Confidence in your scheme's personal data accuracy Individual's Experience of this option ISP Technical Operation of this option Administration Implications of this option Trustee Risk of this option 1 If Surname, DOB and NINO all match perfectly, then do a positive return, otherwise do High confidence in the accuracy of Surname, DOB and NINO on all deferred and active records.
+Pensions are found for the individual to view on their chosen dashboard.
+Simple match regime to implement and operate.
 High number of found pensions, increased demand for quotations.
 High likelihood of correct matching.
-Key Positive impact nothing.
+Key Positi impad nothing.
 Less than high confidence in the accuracy of Surname, DOB and NINO on all deferred and active records.
 Some pensions won't be found, so the individual won't see them on their chosen dashboard.
 Simple match regime to implement and operate.
 'Failure demand' from individuals not seeing pensions they are expecting to see.
 Higher likelihood of false negatives, i.e. not discharging dashboards duties.
-Negative
+Nega impac